betseyw15/events.en/help/skill-exchange/aem/aug2022/reusability.md

 ---
 # The Power of Reusability

-We will discuss how to utilize experience fragments to drive reuse and efficiency across your ecosystem.
-This will impact ROI and drive velocity.
-Attendees will gain an understanding of how to position and utilize experience fragments.
-Attendees. will learn how apply this feature to enhance speed in powering the digital experience for your customers.
+Let's discuss how to utilize experience fragments to drive reuse and efficiency across your ecosystem to impact ROI and drive velocity.
+In this session, you will learn how apply this feature to enhance speed in powering the digital experience for your customers, and ultimately achieve scale for your business.

 >[!VIDEO](https://video.tv.adobe.com/v/346387/?quality=12&learn=on)